Issues with Hearing and Balance?

 - Hearing impairment with vertigo less than once a month, with tinnitus, or without tinnitus

 - Hearing impairment with attacks of vertigo and cerebellar gait occurring from one to four times a month, with tinnitus, or without tinnitus as well

 100% VA Disability Rating for Meniere’s Disease:

 - hearing impairment with attacks of vertigo and cerebellar gait occurring more than once weekly, with tinnitus, or without tinnitus

 A medical opinion from an audiologist linking your diagnosis to an incident in service may be beneficial in supporting your claim.
 This medical evidence will show that you are experiencing hearing impairment and other inner ear difficulties that can hinder your ability to work and complete daily tasks.
 Based on this evidence, you will receive a VA disability rating for your condition.
 This rating affects your VA benefits directly.

-VA Disability Claims For Ear Conditions: Getting Started
+Filing VA Disability Claims for Ear Conditions

 We are sorry that this post was not as useful for you!